sebastianbaldeon/DS2002-Project2/README.md

 - **Silver** = Enrichment by joining streams with static dimensions
 - **Gold** = Final denormalized fact table for fast queries

-**Trade-off:** Initially tried Delta Lake for ACID guarantees, but it's not in local PySpark.
-Switched to Parquet - still fast for analytics, just no ACID.

 ---

 ### 2. Multi-Source Integration Strategy